hiCozyty/homelab/README.md

 # Homelab

 ## Requirements
-- 1 dedicated PC to run RHEL host (wireless card recommended)
+- 1 dedicated PC to run RHEL host (with ethernet port and wireless card recommended)
 - 1 USB to Ethernet NIC (2.5Gbps or higher)
 - Wireless router with AP mode support